jinkwon14/ArcadeGame21/README.md

 INTRODUCTION
 ------------
-This is remake of the classic Frogger game, introducing new characters and features.
-As part of the Udacity Front End Web Development Nano Degree, this game was written using Java Script Object Oriented Programming.
+This is a freshly redesigned version of the classic Frogger game, introducing new characters and features.
+As part of the Udacity Front End Web Development Nano Degree, this game was written implementing Java Script Object Oriented Programming.

 RUN INSTRUCTION
 ------------
-1. Download and unzip the FEND_Jin-Kwon.zip file.
+1. Download and unzip FEND_Jin-Kwon.zip file.
 2. Launch index.html with a web browser.

 GAME INSTRUCTIONS
 ------------
-**Goal:** Move player to the river without colliding with a bug.
+**Goal:** Move player to a river without colliding into a bug.
-**One simple direction:** Use arrow keys to move the player   front, back, left, and right.
+**One simple direction:** Use arrow keys to move a player   front, back, left, and right.
 **Features:**
-* Bugs, three upon starting, will spawn from the left at random speeds and positions.
+* Bugs, three upon starting the game, will spawn from the left at random speeds and positions.
-* When the player hit a bug, player will restart from the starting position.
+* When player hits a bug, player will die and restart from the starting position.
-* When the player reaches the river, one additional bug will be added.
+* When player reaches a river, the number of bugs will increase by one.